php-portugal/meetups/_meetups/meetup-2.md

 Event: [allevents.in/lisboa/php-lisbon-2-at-clientscape/10000379902958977](https://allevents.in/lisboa/php-lisbon-2-at-clientscape/10000379902958977)

-> We're happy to invite you to our PHP Lisbon #2 meetup, hosted by our friends at Clientscape!
+> We're happy to invite you to Our PHP Portugal #2 meetup, hosted by our friends at Clientscape!

-PHP Lisbon is a community around PHP and Web Technologies, from Lisbon - Portugal.
-And today, we're happy to invite you to our PHP Lisbon #2 meetup, hosted by our friends at Clientscape!
+PHP Portugal is a community around PHP and Web Technologies, from Portugal.
+And today, we're happy to invite you to Our PHP Portugal #2 meetup, hosted by our friends at Clientscape!

 Sponsor: [clientscape.com](https://www.clientscape.com)